 The power of an image is directly linked to the response it can elicit.
-This depends upon the intrinsic quality of the image, suck as its composition, tonality and other aesthetic characteristics, as well as its content.
+This depends upon the intrinsic quality of the image, such as its composition, tonality and other aesthetic characteristics, as well as its content.
 On rare occasions a photograph may have both.
-The image of Alan Kurdi, washed ashore in Bordam beach on 2nd September 2015, lacks the aesthetic qualities, but is still powerful photograph., because of what it conveys.
-Other images such Rashid Talukder’s photo of the killing fields in Rayerbazar taken on 17th December 1971, both visually strong and has a powerful message.
+The image of Aylan Kurdi, washed ashore in Bodrum beach on 2nd September 2015, lacks the aesthetic qualities, but is still a powerful photograph, because of what it conveys.
+Other images, such as Rashid Talukder’s photo of the killing fields in Rayerbazar, taken on 17th December 1971, is both visually strong and has a powerful message.
 A photographer needs the visual sensitivity of an artist, a nose for news, and a sense of history.
 One needs to recognise that one is standing at a moment in time, which needs to be preserved forever.
 A good photographer smells a great image even before she sees it.

 Complex stories need to be unpacked, and context has to be created.
 It is difficult to do it in a single image.
 Images on their own are generally not sufficient and a combination of images and words are needed.
-A well told story is able to present both the nuances and the intensity of the situation.
-A series of photograph that allows layered and multiple readings and resist simplistic conclusions, presented in a sequence that forces the viewer to reflect, to question, to transport oneself, both physically and metaphorically, to unfamiliar spaces.
-A photograph that is also contextualised by relevant and meaningful text is needed to ensure the complexity of story is not lost.
+A well-told story is able to present both the nuances and the intensity of the situation.
+A series of photographs that allows layered and multiple readings, and resists simplistic conclusions, presented in a sequence that forces the viewer to reflect, to question, to transport oneself, both physically and metaphorically, to unfamiliar spaces.
+A photograph that is also contextualised by relevant and meaningful text is needed to ensure that the complexity of a story is not lost.

-They say peeking through the lens of a camera changes your perspective, being a man of your stature and history what were there any moments that changed your perspective towards your county for the better?
+They say peeking through the lens of a camera changes your perspective, being a man of your stature and history, were there any moments that changed your perspective towards your country for the better?

 You believe that images can be powerful enough to open our eyes to what really transpires in the real world.
 In the world of censorship, algorithms to bury stories, fake news and doctored images do you think your belief still stands?